There are two Sanskrit words that can be translated as “nature,” though both have primary meanings beyond that.

 When Krishna asks: “What will restraint accomplish?” he is not subscribing to the prevalent Western attitude that suppression or repression are harmful to the individual.
 Rather, he is telling us that mere behavior modification is valueless because in time reversion to negative or foolish activity will occur.
-This is true.
 If the prakriti is not changed the behavior will not be permanently changed.

 More than behavior

 Prakriti determines our psychological state, and that is the source of our thought and action.
 The way a person thinks and speaks is a matter of prakriti, as is his view of himself, others, and life itself.
 This is why we cannot reason or cajole a person into thinking differently than he presently does.
-Conversion is actually impossible, though a person may discover ideas that vibrate in consonance with his prakriti and intellectually adopt them.
+Externally-produced conversion is actually impossible, though a person may discover ideas that vibrate in consonance with his prakriti and intellectually adopt them.
 This is particularly true in religion.
 Religion shapes no one’s mind–it is the other way around.
 Religion does not make people bigoted or hateful.
 Instead, bigoted and hateful people create or gravitate to bigoted and hateful religion.
 Cultish people join cults.
 Idiots join idiotic movements and ideologies.
 As the prophet said: “Ephraim is joined to idols: let him alone” (Hosea 4:17).
 And Jesus: “Let them alone: they be blind leaders of the blind.
 And if the blind lead the blind, both shall fall into the ditch” (Matthew 15:14).
 There is nothing we can do; they must do it.

 All right, what should we do with ourselves?
 Krishna is not counseling doing nothing until our yoga sadhana transforms us.
 Instead, he says:

-“Attraction (raga) and aversion (dwesha) are seated in the senses in relation to their objects.
-One should not come under the power of these two; they are indeed one’s enemies” (3:34).
+Attraction and aversion are inherent in the contact of the senses with sense-objects.
+One should not come under the power of these two–they are indeed his enemies (3:34).

 This verse is about bhava, and it tells us what to do: resist it when it is negative or foolish.
 Realize that it prevents our ascent in consciousness.
-The word translated “enemies” can also legitimately be translated as “hindrances,” or “obstacles.”
+The word translated “enemies” can also legitimately be translated as “hindrances,” or “opponents.”